 When selecting a graduate program, online psychology doctoral students should seek APA-accredited online Psy.D programs.
 The American Psychological Association's accreditation process ensures that psychology programs adequately prepare students for licensure while also providing quality assurance for consumers.

-All accrediting agencies are recognized through the DOE and CHEA.
+All accrediting agencies are recognized through the ED and CHEA.
 These organizations require accrediting bodies to engage in ongoing reviews in order to ensure that accreditors hold schools accountable for the standards stipulated in the accreditation process.
-Not only do the DOE and CHEA serve in an oversight capacity, they also advocate for consumers through the enforcement of quality control regulations.
-Both the DOE and CHEA operate databases that list all accredited schools and programs in the United States.
+Not only do the ED and CHEA serve in an oversight capacity, they also advocate for consumers through the enforcement of quality control regulations.
+Both the ED and CHEA operate databases that list all accredited schools and programs in the United States.
 Students may find these compilations helpful as they evaluate prospective online Psy.D programs.

 Employment Outlook for Doctorate in Organizational Psychology Graduates